CopperWasp/copperwasp.github.io/_posts/2019-02-11-graph-kernel3.md

 Spectral graph theory suggest that eigenvectors with low eigenvalues of a graph Laplacian provides information about the overall graph topology.
 The authors of this paper provided two ways to confirm this.
 1. For any vector $$\mathbf{z} \in \mathbb{R}^n$$, $$\mathbf{z}^T L^G \mathbf{z} = \sum_{\{i,j\} \in E}w_{i,j}(z_i - z_j)^2$$.
 How do we interpret this equation?
 - First its important to realize that given equation is the quadratic form of Laplacian.
 In fact, the definition of Graph Laplacian is [designed to capture this quadratic equality](http://www.cs.yale.edu/homes/spielman/561/2012/lect02-12.pdf), so that it can operate like a *discrete derivative*.
 - Still, why do we think low eigenvalue eigenvectors give global information about a graph?
 An intuitive way to explain this could be following.
-Assume that $$\mathbf{z}$$ an eigenvector of the Laplacian $$L^G$$.
+Assume that $$\mathbf{z}$$ is an eigenvector of the Laplacian $$L^G$$.
 If its a low eigenvalue eigenvector then $$(z_i - z_j)^2$$ component of the Laplacian quadratic form will be small, overall.
 Which means the eigenvector $$z$$ is a smooth function (will not easily change value when small/local changes happen in its input).
 - Since we already know eigenvectors of Laplacian carry information about the graph, and low eigenvalue eigenvectors are insensitive to local changes, they must be carrying some information in a more global level.
 2.